lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 function universalReceiver(bytes32 typeId, bytes memory data) external payable returns (bytes memory)
 ```

 Allows to be called by any external contract to inform the contract about any incoming transfers, interactions or simple information.

-Can be customized to react on the different aspect of the call such as the typeId, the data sent, the caller or the value sent to the function, e.g, reacting on a token or a vault transfer.
+The `universalReceiver(...)` function can be customized to react on a different aspect of the call such as the `typeId`, the data sent, the caller or the value sent to the function, e.g, reacting on a token or a vault transfer.

 _Parameters:_

 - `typeId` is the hash of a standard, or the type relative to the `data` received.

 - `data` is a byteArray of arbitrary data.
-Receiving contracts should take the `typeId` in consideration to properly decode the `data`.
+Receiving contracts SHOULD take the `typeId` in consideration to properly decode the `data`.

 _Returns:_ `bytes` which can be used to encode response values.

-> **Note:** the `universalReceiver(...)` function COULD be allowed to return no data (no return as the equivalent of the opcode instruction `return(memory_pointer, 0)`).
+> **Note:** The `universalReceiver(...)` function COULD be allowed to return no data (no return as the equivalent of the opcode instruction `return(memory_pointer, 0)`).
 > If any `bytes` data is returned, bytes not conforming to the default ABI encoding will result in a revert.
-See the [specification for the abi-encoding of `bytes`](https://docs.soliditylang.org/en/v0.8.19/abi-spec.html#formal-specification-of-the-encoding) for more details.
+See the [specification for the abi-encoding of `bytes`] for more details.

 ### Events